 And now we were off to Hoja Nueva!
 If you plan to stay at Hoja Nueva (which I recommend if you enjoy rugged outdoor and adventure travel) – be prepared for the journey.
 From Puerto Maldonado, you hop into a van and the trek to the river is a good 2+ hours on the bumpiest roads you’ll ever encounter.
 The van takes you through the Amazon Rainforest, where you encounter some of the most beautiful landscapes, but also you see first hand what logging has done to the forest.
 Samantha Zwicker, the founder of the Hoja Nueva (also a native to Seattle), was with us in the van and told us about all the work they have done educating locals about the severe effects of deforestation.
 The amount of illegal tree cutting is rampant and it will break your heart to see huge swaths of the forest completely gone.
 I will be honest, the ride in the van (I was also sitting in the back) was not a fun ride.
 I did take Dramamine prior and I actually kept dozing off (which by the way – Mishana filmed me dozing off, she isn’t nice), which I would also recommend doing.

 After the very long van ride, you then board a boat on the Las Piedras River, but not before hanging out with the locals that live in the small village near the boat launch.
 I will reiterate again, one has to take off their American glasses and put on a different mindset.
-As someone who has only been using portable toilets (such as those offered by companies like Clinkscales portable toilets) when traveling in America, it’s here that you are likely to find a type of toilet that you are not accustomed to.
 In the village, there are basically just holes in the ground or very dirty, very open toilets.
 They get the job done but with fair warning, if you need a real toilet facility, this may not be the type of adventure for you!
 I would also suggest bringing your own toilet paper.

 Samantha and her crew then take you for a boat ride down the river headed for Hoja Nueva and I can’t tell you how nice it felt to be on the river and not in a bumpy van.
 The nature that surrounds you is surreal – you realize you are deep in the Amazon Rainforest.
 This was also the first time I had ever seen macaws in the wild – it was the coolest thing ever.